-- > Carry in containers, boxes, buckets
+- Organise teams to distribute

-- Volunteers
+- > Volunteers walking or cycling around

-- Cars. bikes. motorbikes
+- Carry in boxes, containers, buckets

-- > Wheelbarrows, buggies, strollers, wheelie bins
+- Cars, bikes, scooters, motorbikes

-- Organize teams to distribute
+- > Supermarket trolleys, wheelbarrows, buggies, strollers, wheelie bins

 Sanitation

 Ensure everyone has access to an appropriate place to go to the toilet.

 - Organise long drops throughout the community and in locations close to groups who might not have the ability to organise one themselves. - Identify and source sanitation supplies and tools from within your community to build emergency toilets. - Identify and coordinate people who can help dig or build toilet facilities. - Identify a suitable space for a long drop toilet at the Hub.